mmerena/pse_rce_api_v2/README.md

 -- oraz w weekendy i w dniach ustawowo wolnych od pracy.
 --

+CREATE OR REPLACE VIEW tauron_G12w AS
+SELECT * FROM (

 WITH RECURSIVE dates AS (
     SELECT DATE_SUB(CURDATE(), INTERVAL 180 DAY) AS `date` UNION ALL